 Section 11 Purchasing Procedures

-Licensee shall inform the Licensor on each purchase order transaction of the Products which include the Marks per this agreement.
+Licensee shall inform and copy the Licensor on each purchase order transaction of the Products which include the Marks per this agreement.

 Section 12 Use of Trademark Symbols and Logos

 Licensee shall consistently use the ® symbol for all Marks that are registered.
-Licensor shall provide to Licensee the logos that Licensee may use in connection with this Agreement, see Schedule C. No other logos may be used without the Licensor’s approval, said approval not to be unreasonably withheld.
+Licensor shall provide to Licensee the logos that Licensee may use in connection with this Agreement, see Schedule C, to be attached..
+No other logos may be used without the Licensor’s approval, said approval not to be unreasonably withheld.
 Licensee is aware to an Agreement between the Licensor and Bugatti International, termination of such agreement may affect Schedule C.

 Section 13 Filing of Trademark Applications and Maintenance of Trademark Registrations